 If you have a grievance, you should, if it is appropriate, try in the first instance to address the grievance directly with the person involved.
 If you have a grievance that cannot be resolved directly with the person involved you should:

-a) in the first instance, raise it with the Director of Senior School or the Head of Junior School; or
+a) in the first instance, raise it with the Head of Senior School or the Head of Junior School; or

-b) if it is not appropriate that it be raised with the Director of Senior School or Head of Junior School, raise your grievance with the Deputy Principal or the Principal.
+b) if it is not appropriate that it be raised with the Head of Senior School or Head of Junior School, raise your grievance with the Deputy Principal or the Principal.